DivyanshuSinha136/TIGER-All-Photos/README.md

 # Pythonaibrain

 Pythonaibrain is a versatile, plug-and-play Python package designed to help you build offline intelligent AI assistants and applications effortlessly.
-With modules covering speech recognition, text-to-speech, natural language understanding, LLM support, and more, Pythonaibrain lets you create powerful AI solutions without deep expertise or complex setup.
+With modules covering speech recognition, text-to-speech, natural language understanding, `LLM support`, and more, Pythonaibrain lets you create powerful AI solutions without deep expertise or complex setup.
 Whether you’re a beginner or an experienced developer, get ready to bring your AI ideas to life quickly and efficiently.

 ---